 She’s one of the nation’s top money experts and has been trusted by thousands to answer their financial questions from basic saving through to complicated investing.
-Author of A Richer You: How to Make the Most of Your Money and personal finance journalist Mary Holm answers some everyday money questions, and tries to help Capsule’s most financially illiterate member (Kelly) understand some basics.
+Author of A Richer You: How to Make the Most of Your Money and personal finance journalist Mary Holm answers some everyday money questions, and tries to help Capsule’s most financially illiterate member (Kelly) understand some basics about money and investing.

 Capsule: Hi Mary!
 I love the title of your book, How to Make the Most of Your Money – but it does lead me to my first question.
 What if you don’t have any?